Platform

 December 8, 2025

-What the Ontario Innovation Tax Credit Covers: Eligible Expenses and More
+What Can the Ontario Innovation Tax Credit Fund?

-The Ontario Innovation Tax Credit (OITC) is a valuable tool for corporations conducting scientific research and experimental development (SR&ED) in Ontario.
-This refundable tax credit incentivizes businesses to invest in innovation by offsetting costs associated with eligible R&D activities.
+The Ontario Innovation Tax Credit (OITC) provides a valuable opportunity for corporations engaged in research and development (R&D) activities within Ontario.
+This refundable tax credit aims to support innovation by helping offset the costs associated with qualifying expenditures.
+Understanding the scope of what the OITC can fund is essential for businesses planning to leverage this financial incentive.

 Funding Amounts & Rates